North America

 The structure of the e-invoices can be UBL, CII or Factur-X (a mixed format) or any other structured format.

-However, the French Tax Authorities announced on 15 October that the PPF’s role has been significantly reduced and they will no longer handle the exchange of invoices for all companies across the country.
-As such, the French State’s “own free-of-charge” PDP utility service will not become available to French businesses.
+However, the French Tax Authorities announced on 15 October 2024 that the PPF’s role has been significantly reduced and they will no longer handle the exchange of invoices for all companies across the country.
+As such, the French State’s “own free-of-charge” PA utility service will not become available to French businesses.

-PDPs are private service providers accredited by the tax authority to intermediate data flows between trading partners and the PPF.
+PAs are private service providers accredited by the tax authority to intermediate data flows between trading partners and the PPF.
 They will act as the interface between companies and the French government and will be directly involved in issuing and receiving invoices.
-Following the announcement, on 15th October 2024, that the PPF will no longer be acting as a free invoice exchange platform, all companies in scope are required to select a PDP.
+Following the announcement, on 15th October 2024, that the PPF will no longer be acting as a free invoice exchange platform, all companies in scope are required to select a PA.

 There are a growing number of tax authorities that have implemented e-invoicing globally, including France, ItalySaudi Arabia and India.
 There are also many countries working on implementing e-invoicing including Germany and Spain.